John Marlow Thompson

 Air Commodore John Marlow Thompson, CBE, DSO, DFC1, AFC (16 August 1914 – 23 July 1994) was a Royal Air Force (RAF) officer and a flying ace of the Second World War.
 He is credited with having destroyed at least eight enemy aircraft.

 Born in Somerset, England, Thompson joined the RAF in 1934 and once his training was completed was posted to No. 29 Squadron.
 Following the outbreak of the Second World War, he became commander of No. 111 Squadron which he led through the Battle of France and the subsequent Battle of Britain.
 During this time, he achieved a number of aerial victories.
 In mid-1942 he was sent to the Middle East and was a wing leader, operating from Malta for several months.
 He held a series of staff and command posts for the remainder of the war.
 He stayed in the RAF in the postwar period, eventually ending his military career in 1966 as commander of the Military Air Traffic Organisation.
 He worked briefly in civil aviation before becoming involved in golf club administration.
 He retired in 1983 and died in Brighton eleven years later aged 79.

 Early life

-John Marlow Thompson was born on 16 August 1914 in Keynsham, Somerset, and was educated at Bristol Grammar School.
+John Marlow Thompson, who became nicknamed 'Tommy' was born on 16 August 1914 in Keynsham, Somerset, and was educated at Bristol Grammar School.
 He gained a short service commission as an acting pilot officer in the Royal Air Force (RAF) in March 1934.
 The following month, he commenced training at No. 5 Flying Training School at Sealand.
 He completed his pilot training in March 1935, was confirmed in his pilot officer rank and posted to No. 29 Squadron.
 The following August he was transferred to No. 151 Squadron and a month later was promoted to flying officer.

 By September 1937 Thompson was a flight commander with the squadron, having received a further promotion to flight lieutenant.
+In 1938, he married Margaret Rowlands; the couple went on to have three children.